Arnie Morton: Early life

-Arnie Morton was born in Chicago, the son of Mort and Isabel Morton.
+Arnold Jerome Cohen was born in Chicago, the son of Morton Cohen Morton and Isabelle Cohen Morton.
+He was of Jewish descent.
 He grew up in the Hyde Park neighborhood on the city's South Side, where his father owned two restaurants.
 He had two brothers, Edward and Robert.
 From the age of 15, Morton bused tables, worked in the kitchen, and performed a wide array of odd jobs in the family business.
-He graduated from Hyde Park High School and enlisted in the United States Army during World War II where he saw eight months of action after arriving in Normandy, France immediately after D-day.
+He graduated from Hyde Park High School and enlisted in the United States Army during World War II where he saw eight months of action after arriving in Normandy, France immediately after D-Day.
 After the war, he attended the University of Alabama where he played football for two years.

 Career

 Arnie Morton opened his first restaurant, the Walton Walk, between Rush Street and Michigan Avenue in the 1950s.
 This paved the way for a partnership with Victor Lownes and Hugh Hefner, launching the Playboy Club in 1960.
 Morton was the right-hand man of Hugh Hefner when he launched the Playboy Empire on February 29, 1960.
 He served as Executive Vice President of Playboy Enterprises, where he developed the worldwide chain of Playboy Clubs.
 He went out on his own again after ten years, partnering with Klaus Fritsch, the food and beverage director of the Playboy Clubs.

 Arnie Morton's parents had run a restaurant in Hyde Park, called Morton's, which for 23 years had been located at 5487 Lake Park Avenue.
 In 1958, his parents having died, Morton relocated the restaurant to the newly-opened Shore Drive Motel, at 56th and South Shore Drive.
 The menu was sophisticated for the era, featuring filet mignon, roast duck, lamb shish kebab flambe, and Caesar salad.
 In 1978, Morton closed the Hyde Park location to open the first Morton's Steakhouse (see below).

 In the 1970s, he and Klitsch opened several successful ventures in Chicago's Newberry Plaza including Arnie's on Chicago's Gold Coast; the seafood restaurant LaMer; and the disco/night club Zorrine's (named after Morton's wife).
 In 1978, Morton's of Chicago opened in the basement of Newberry Plaza in Chicago adjacent to the existing Arnie's restaurant.
 The menu consisted simply of giant potatoes and large steaks.
 It was slow at the beginning, but gained a boost when Frank Sinatra arrived at the restaurant and became a regular.

 In 1987, Morton sold Morton's Steakhouses, then with $15 million in sales and nine restaurants throughout the United States, for $12.4 million to the venture capital firm Quantum Restaurant Group, Inc. in partnership with the Baltimore brokerage house Alex.
 Brown & Sons with Fritsch staying on as president.

 Morton's eventually grew into a chain of Morton's of 70 locations in the United States, Hongkong, China, Singapore, Macau, Mexico, and Canada.
 In 2011, Landry's bought 77 Morton Restaurants for $116.6 Million.